enisspahi/communicating-apis/slides.md

 ---

-# Which methodology is the right one for me?
+# The right methodology for me?

 |     |     |
 | --- | --- |